 - The ability to change the body’s stress responses leads to desired body states for better health and well being

 Pate’s board certified biofeedback therapist Jana Downum treats over forty patients a week who are referred by Pate therapists.
 Jana has been with Pate for twelve years and has a master’s degree from Texas Tech in Psychology.
-She is currently a doctoral student in the College of Integrative Medicine and Health Sciences at Saybrook University and has completed her class work for Mind Body Medicine.
+She has a PhD from the College of Integrative Medicine and Health Sciences at Saybrook University and has completed her class work for Mind Body Medicine.
 Jana is a member of the Biofeedback Society of Texas.

 Jana’s tools include guided meditation, mindfulness, yoga breathing and wearable technology and apps.
 The goal is to give people with brain injuries a cognitive/behavioral skillset that will last well beyond rehabilitation, something they can use their entire lives.